Determining Elements in breakthroughs

 Discovery of America:

-- A. Need to find not only a route to the Far East, but also products of foreign countries making for wealth and funds to finance armies.
+- A. Need to find not only a route to the Far East, but also products of foreign countries to be marketed to finance armies.
 All this under the pretext of spreading Christian faith.

 - B. Ships and navigational skill to bridge great distances.